Skip to main content

 • Users with excessive permissions (security risk)

-• Inactive users consuming licenses (cost waste)
+• Inactive users consuming licences (cost waste)

 • Weak password policies (compliance issue)